As one of the most desirable places to reside in the UK, we explore the 22 best places to live in Leeds and the surrounding area.

 The list of lovely locations for Leeds is long, but that certainly isn’t a bad thing!

-We have put together the Ultimate Moving Guide of the best places to live in Leeds to ensure you are as informed as you can possibly be.
+We have put together the Ultimate Moving Guide for the best places to live in Leeds and where to find a cheap removals firm to move you, to ensure you’re as informed as possible.